 Federal systems, in a similar way to a common currency zone, seem tailor made for neoliberalism.
 By starving currency-using state governments of funds, a currency-issuing federal government is able artificially to create a need for the states to find private sources of funding that would be better provided through fiscal transfers.
 Details from one federal system to another differ.
-In my country, the taxing powers of the states are deliberately restricted relative to their responsibilities over service provision.
-In the Eurozone, member governments have voluntarily poleaxed their capacity to run deficits.
+In Australia, the taxing powers of the states are deliberately restricted relative to their responsibilities over service provision.
+In the eurozone, member governments have voluntarily poleaxed their capacity to run deficits.

 An example of the consequences of starving the states is government-run buses, light rail, trams and trains getting covered with advertising billboards as a way to recoup some of the costs of providing public transport.
 Rather than the feds imposing taxes on the corporations engaged in advertising of an amount equivalent to that spent on advertising, the corporations get to detract from the aesthetics of urban environments at a price.
 The currency user instead could simply provide the fiscal transfers necessary for the states to administer the transport services, and the corporations could be required to pay tax without defecating on cityscapes.
 If it is desirable to have visual graphics on buses or other modes of transport, the space could be opened up for artists to create an array of designs.
 The public could vote on these, improving cities visually while also providing opportunities for artists and greater scope for creative expression.